CrowdStrike/terraform-provider-crowdstrike/docs/resources/correlation_rule.md

 # crowdstrike_correlation_rule (Resource)

 Manages CrowdStrike NGSIEM Correlation Rules.
 Correlation rules allow you to define conditions for generating alerts based on event patterns.
+For tenant limits and other product-level constraints, see the correlation rules documentation in the Falcon console.

 ## API Scopes